DannyMichaels/batting-averages/README.md

 presents simple UI for ranking and filtering players based on their batting performance.

+## running it on your machine

+- run the command `yarn` to install all dependencies.
+- run `yarn start` to start the app.

 ## Interface

 The application should take an input in form of a CSV file.
 The file will be